baodaiqin/Universal-Graph-based-Biomedical-Knowledge-Enlargment/README.md

 - Ryo Takahashi, Ran Tian and Kentaro Inui.
 2018.
 Interpretable and Compositional Relation Learning by Joint Training with an Autoencoder.
 In *Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics*(Volume 1: Long Papers), volume 1, pages 2148–2159.
 - Qin Dai, Naoya Inoue, Paul Reisert, Ryo Takahashi and Kentaro Inui.
 2019.
 Incorporating Chains of Reasoning over Knowledge Graph for Distantly Supervised Biomedical Knowledge Acquisition.
 In *Proceedings of the 33rd Pacific Asia Conference on Language, Information and Computation (PACLIC33)*, pages 19-28.
 - Qin Dai, Naoya Inoue, Ryo Takahashi and Kentaro Inui.
 2021.
 Two Training Strategies for Improving Relation Extraction over Universal Graph.
 In *Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics*, pages 3673–3684.

-## Disclaimer:
-The dataset is not for clinical usage!
-The dataset is ONLY for academic use, with no warranty or liability.